0xSpraggins/hacking-ethernaut/README.md

 ## Levels

+### Level 1: Hello Ethernaut

+This level teaches you the basics of playing the game, mainly how to interact with the game via the browser's console.

+Important info:
+    - ```player``` returns the users address being used for a given level
+    - ```await getBalance(address)``` returns the resolved promise of the balance of a given address
+    - ```ethernaut``` returns a TruffleContract object that can be used to interact with the levels contract
+    - ```contract``` allows a user to view the abi of the contract

+Problem: View the contracts info and find the necessary info to complete the level.

+Solution: When viewing the levels info ethernaut returns `You will find what you need in info1()`.
+When calling `info1` the attacker
+    is told to call `info2` and pass "hello".
+The return value tells to user to go to the infoNum property to find the next method to call.
+    When calling `infoNum` we get an array with the number 42 as only value in the array.
+There is an available method that matches this, `info42`.
+Once called it returns `theMethodName is the name of the next method`.
+This leads us to another method to call, `method7123949`.
+    This tells us to solve the level we must submit the password to the `authenticate` function.
+When viewing the contract we see there is a public variable called `password`.
+The return value of this is `ethernaut0`.
+Passing this into `authenticate` will solve the level.

+### Level 2:

+Problem:

+Vulnerability:

 ### Level 3: Coin Flip \*Current Issue in Script

 Problem: The base smart contract tracks the number of consecutive wins a user has when guessing a coin flip.
 The goal in this level is to predict the outcome 10 times in a row.